vedrandragicevic/python-happy-place/README.md

 # python-happy-place
-Repository used for storing useful python functions
+Repository used for storing useful python functions.
+Browse the branches for more info.